 I would like next to consider briefly some of the interesting current commentary that stresses the disjuncture of science and society.
 Is science creating a chasm in the polity at the very time when mutual dependence is greatest?
 Some observers fear that science is too far removed from general public understanding.
 Others argue that scientists are unduly separated from other intellectuals.

 This same theme, you may recall, has also been developed by C. P. Snow in his Rede Lecture on The Two Cultures and the Scientific Revolution.
 It is Snow’s thesis that a wide gulf exists between the world of science and that of literature, the humanities, and indeed much of the academic world.
-He sees: “Literary intellectuals at one pole—at the other scientists, and as the most representative, the physical scientists.”5 I have no doubt that this polarity exists and also that a distorted image of science is held by some intellectuals and some nonintellectuals as well, but what does it amount to?
+He sees: “Literary intellectuals at one pole—at the other scientists, and as the most representative, the physical scientists.”5 C. P. Snow.
+The Two Cultures and the Scientific Revolution (New York: Cambridge University Press.
+1959), p.
+4. I have no doubt that this polarity exists and also that a distorted image of science is held by some intellectuals and some nonintellectuals as well, but what does it amount to?

 In assaying the social role of science, more significant than extremes of opinion is the nature of the middle ground between the poles.
 Our two witnesses are physicists (and also) widely read in the humanities.
 They are obviously well acquainted with the polar points in the debate.
 They are not, I think, sufficiently mindful of the broad range of intervening viewpoints.
 Certainly to understand the relations of science and the polity we must look beyond both physics and literary criticism or popular misconceptions and public images of scientists.“But in the common pastures of academia the cleavages between the disciplines can and should be diminished.”